formidablejs/formidablejs.org/docs/deployment.md

 ##### Package Lock

-Please ensure that you remove your `package-lock.json`, `yarn.lock`, `pnpm-lock.yaml` or `bun.lockb` file before deploying to Vercel.
+Please ensure that you remove your `package-lock.json`, `yarn.lock`, `pnpm-lock.yaml`, `bun.lockb` or `bun.lock` file before deploying to Vercel.
 You may encounter some issues if you don't.